-Culture: Whenever facilities are available, culture can be done on Sabouraud's dextrose agar to determine the causative dermatophyte.
+Culture: Whenever facilities are available, culture can be done on Saboraud's dextrose agar to determine the causative dermatophyte.

-Molecular studies:
+Molecular Studies:

-Polymerase chain reaction (PCR)-based diagnosis and DNA sequencing studies are expensive and not readily available, especially in resourcepoor settings.
+Polymerase chain reaction (PCR) based diagnosis and DNA sequencing studies are expensive and not readily available, especially in the developing world.